marcietolbert/Building-the-Ultimate-Cybersecurity-HomeLab/Labs/tcpdump-and-Wireshark.md

 You will get a usage output for the various options tcpdump uses.

 ## tcpdump Lab
-The first tool that we will be working with in this lab is tcpdump, so let's start there.
+The first tool that we will be working with in this lab is tcpdump.

 If you recall, tcpdump works by capturing network traffic from the network interface card.
 To see what interfaces are available for traffic capture, run the following command: `tcpdump -D`